elitenomad/zen-search/README.md

             - finding by Tags O(1)
             - finding by created_at O(TotalNoOfTickets)
 - Command Line UI design is based on specification document.
+- Validations to the input are injected using `tty-prompt` gem internal methods
+    - User
+        - ID can be a number and required
+        - Name is required field
+        - Verfied is bool field (t, f, true or false)
+        - Created_at default to Date.Today
+    - Ticket
 - APIs where the value passed is nil and validations (TODO)
     - Ticket assigned ID blank
     - Tags are blank